 During my spare time I enjoy gardening, especially growing fruit and vegetables, as well as relaxing in the garden with a good book to read.
 In the evening, I like taking my border collie for a walk and she loves fetching a ball again and again which keeps me busy.

-When I am not teaching, I enjoy baking, colouring, reading and taking my dog Luna for a walk.
-I also have 3 cats called Buttons, Oreo and Lotti who love to have cuddles.
+When I am not teaching, I enjoy baking, reading and colouring.
+I also love to have cuddles with my two cats, Winston and Pepper.

 Hello, my name is Mr Woodcock.
-I am going to be the Y6 teacher of Galileo class.
-This is my first year at South end and I am looking forward to this new opportunity and some fantastic learning experiences.
-My favourite subjects to teach are Maths and PE, maths has always made sense to me and PE is something I enjoyed as a child and I still love sport just as much as an adult.
+I am going to be the Y5 teacher of Engelbart class.
+My favourite subjects to teach are Maths and PE, maths has always made sense to me and PE is something I enjoyed as a child, and I still love sport just as much as an adult.

 As long as my students are trying their hardest, I am always happy to help.
 It is excellent teaching something and then seeing that lightbulb moment when your students finally get what they need to do and dive straight into their work.
 I really like it when students ask questions, it shows a real desire to learn and take ownership of their learning.
 You can help me help you.

-In my free time I enjoy hiking, early morning motorcycle rides and playing my Xbox one.
-I look forward to meeting all of you at SEJ.
+In my free time I enjoy hiking, early morning motorcycle rides and playing video games.
+I look forward to meeting all the pupils in year 5 this year.

 Mrs Anna Webb- Associate Teacher

 I have been teaching at South End since 2009!
 Joining as a volunteer all those years ago, I am now an Associate Teacher.
 I work part-time teaching music across all year groups in the afternoon.
 I also take great pride in running our choir, who meet once a week and entertain the community in lots of events throughout Rushden.